-Credit Information: Nurses – ANCC and CBRN Accreditation Statements The Wound, Ostomy, and Continence Nurses Society is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Credit Information: Nurses – ANCC and CBRN Accreditation Statements The Wound, Ostomy and Continence Nurses Society is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 Provider approved by the California Board of Registered Nursing, Provider Number CEP 15115.

 DISCLAIMER: Accreditation refers to educational content only and does not imply ANCC, CBRN or WOCN Society endorsement of any commercial product or service.

 Target Audience: RN, Nurse Practitioners, Health Care Professionals who work with WOC patients.